ashleychea/GT-Summer-2024-Internship/Ashley Chea/README.md

 Before starting my internship, I worked as a Full-Stack Software Engineer for one of the world's largest banks.
 Throughout my journey, as much as I have gathered some experience in the mentioned field, I continually seek to improve my skills and become a better Cybersecurity professional by the day.

-I am currently an intern at Grant Thornton, LLP (US) in Dallas, Texas and one of the reasons I got interested in pursuing an internship there is because they have a culture of **"CLEARR"**; COLLABORATION, LEADERSHIP, EXCELLENCE, AGILITY, RESPECT, RESPONSBILITY, I was also interested in the organization cause of how they carry out their operations, plan & structure to their clients.
+I am currently an intern at Grant Thornton Advisors LLC in Dallas, Texas and one of the reasons I got interested in pursuing an internship there is because they have a culture of **"CLEARR"**; COLLABORATION, LEADERSHIP, EXCELLENCE, AGILITY, RESPECT, RESPONSBILITY, which I resonated with really well.
+I was also interested in the organization because of how they carry out their operations, plan & structure to their clients.
 Working here will be an adjustment given that I've never worked in Cybersecurity or Data Privacy before, but I had to leave my comfort zone, follow my passion and grow, so here I am, embracing every change like a capterpillar turning into a butterfly 🦋.

 I am confident that during the internship, I'll learn how to plan and execute great solutions, various industry standards (Global and Local), methodologies, and implementations, collaborate with larger teams, improve on technical, soft, and interpersonal skills, and so much more.
 In summary, I will be "presentation-ready."